microsoft/Addressing-signal-delay-in-deep-RL/README.md

 \* Corresponding Author

+Link to the paper on OpenReview: https://openreview.net/forum?id=Z8UfDs4J46

+# **Abstract**
+Despite the notable advancements in deep reinforcement learning (DRL) in recent years, a prevalent issue that is often overlooked is the impact of signal delay.
+Signal delay occurs when there is a lag between an agent's perception of the environment and its corresponding actions.
+In this paper, we first formalize delayed-observation Markov decision processes (DOMDP) by extending the standard MDP framework to incorporate signal delays.
+Next, we elucidate the challenges posed by the presence of signal delay in DRL, showing that trivial DRL algorithms and generic methods for partially observable tasks suffer greatly from delays.
+Lastly, we propose effective strategies to overcome these challenges.
+Our methods achieve remarkable performance in continuous robotic control tasks with large delays, yielding results comparable to those in non-delayed cases.
+Overall, our work contributes to a deeper understanding of DRL in the presence of signal delays and introduces novel approaches to address the associated challenges.

+## Safe and Ethical Usage
+Note that the code has not been tested for real robots.
+The users should be responsible for ethical and safe usage of their robots when applying our algorithms to their hardwares.

 # **Environment Setup**

 Before you begin, please ensure that the following environment variables are correctly set: `UDATADIR`, `UPRJDIR`, and `UOUTDIR`.
 The operations you perform will only modify these three directories on your device.